jayclassless/tidypy/README.rst

                                       report will be written on stdout.
 Can be specified multiple times.
 Overrides the
                                       configuration file.
+      -c, --config FILENAME           Specifies the path to the TidyPy configuration file to use instead of the configuration found in the project's
+                                      pyproject.toml.
       --workers NUM_WORKERS           The number of workers to use to concurrently execute the tools.
 Overrides the
                                       configuration file.